kantharidis/FundaAssignment/README.md

 - The retry predicate treats any refusal as retryable.
 Once a real throttled response has been captured it should narrow to what was actually observed.
 - `pagesize` stays at funda's documented 25.

+## AI Usage

+Used Claude Code throughout, I focused mainly on architecture and setting the layering.
+I worked the design though with Opus, handling it as pair programmer and writing my ideas.
+That produced a plan which I ran and reviewed each step throughout.
+Claude generated most of the test cases and data presentation on console.
+That allowed me to keep my attention where it mattered, the boundaries, architecture and rate limiting.